NIAID/NIH Centers for Medical Countermeasures Against Radiation (CMCR) Program

 Proposals will be evaluated on standard NIH scoring criteria (Significance, Investigators, Innovation, Approach, and Environment), with weighting given to both innovation and significant translational impact 1) in the context of potential contribution to the overall goals of the CMCRC, and 2) in the field of the proposed research.
 Research Plans should address NIH rigor and reproducibility requirements.

 Human and animal protection documentation will be requested as appropriate from projects selected for funding on a “just in time” basis.
-Individuals are required to comply with the instructions for the Resource Sharing Plans (Data Sharing Plan, Sharing Model Organisms, and Genome Wide Association Studies (GWAS)) as provided in the SF424 (R&R) Application Guide.
+Individuals are required to comply with the instructions for the Resource Sharing Plans (Data Sharing Plan, Sharing Model Organisms, and Genome Wide Association Studies (GWAS)) as provided in the SF424 (R&R) Application Guide (version H).

 Notes on the budget:

 • The maximum award is $100,000 per year (direct costs).